August 29, 2025

 • As part of supplier development initiatives

-• When making strategic sourcing decisions
+• When making strategic procurement decisions

 • During contract renewal negotiations